Networking Skills: Has Your Pond Dried Up?

 Which brings me to the second point about the group dynamic.
 Maybe it hasn't changed, but he had never realised it.
 It turned out that the referrals he was receiving were not referrals at all, they were sales.
 He spent the first year selling to the room and members bought from him.
 By the second year, he had exhausted the supply of members who needed or wanted his services.

 I'll come back to how his own behaviour contributed to that, but first, let's look at the culture of this particular group.
 Is the same happening for most other people in that group?
 Has the group got an internal economy such as sales between members is the primary expectation of this group?
-So, for members of this group, people started buying his services.
+For members of this group, people started buying his services.
 This is quite normal and sensible for established members, who may try you out first before referring you.

 An externally focused group will then begin introductions to their wider network.
 So, when assessing a group, notice if the flow of business around other members is wider than just buying from each other.